dips-21/my_practice/SELENIUM Interview.md

-73) How to find more then one web element in the list?
+73) How to find more then one web element in the list? with findElements command we can find those links .
 -> to store the list ->             List<WebElement> eleList = driver.findElements(By.xpath("xpath"));
 -> to fetch the size of the list -> int listSize = eleList.size();
                                     for(int=0;i<listSize;i++){